EMN - Enlightenment Media News - Benevolent News Presented With Love

 • another is that a pill will solve your problems and that may be the extent of your responsibility.

-In 1992 the average American took 7 prescription medications a year, that number has steadily increased so as of 2014 Kaiser Family Foundation reports that now the average American has over 12.7 prescriptions per year – one instance where I’m glad I’m well below average – not even on the chart.
+In 1992, the average American took 7 prescription medications a year; that number has steadily increased, so as of 2014, the Kaiser Family Foundation reported that now the average American has over 12.7 prescriptions per year – one instance where I’m glad I’m well below average – not even on the chart.

 So What’s behind this advertising?
 Duh … $$ MONEY.